-Categories and Local Search
+Categories and Local Map Listings

 The granted patent was originally filed in December of 2004, and it describes the categories that some local searches are placed within by the search engine.

-In my last post, How Google Might Top Search Results with Additional Information, I described a patent from Google that told us how the search engine might attempt to categorize the pages that show up in search results (presumably a top number of the results, such as the top 10, or top 100, or top 1,000), and show us an extract from a page taken from one of the results that matched the category that seemed to be the predominent one for those search results.
+In my last post, How Google Might Top Search Results with Additional Information, I described a patent from Google that told us how the search engine might attempt to categorize the pages that show up in search results (presumably a top number of the results, such as the top 10, or top 100, or top 1,000), and show us an extract from a page taken from one of the results that matched the category that seemed to be the predominant one for those search results.

-Presumably, showing that extract as a summary for the search results would help a searcher know if the search results for their query might be a close fit for their intent behind their search.
+Presumably, showing that extract as a summary for the search results would help a searcher know if the search results for their query might be a close fit for the intent behind their search.

 The categories used in that process might have been chosen by looking at the pages listed in the search results and their URLs, their page titles, snippets for the pages, and labels that may have been attached to the sites.
 If you’ve submitted a business listing to Google Business Local, you know that when you submit your business, you can add categories for it as well as other information.

 When you perform a search at Google local, in addition to a map and a list of businesses or organizations from a specific geographic location, you may also see categories listed at the top of your search result.
-For instance, if I enter “tires philadelphia” (without the quotation marks), I see the categories “tires” and “auto repair” about the pages listed from that search.
+For instance, if I enter “tires Philadelphia” (without the quotation marks), I see the categories “tires” and “auto repair” about the pages listed from that search.

 Category suggestion engine 420 may suggest one or more categories that relate to the search.
 In operation, category suggestion engine 420 may identify categories associated with the top N (e.g., 1000) documents in the list of search results.

-The categories may be obtained from a number of different category providers, such as yellow pages and web directories, or derived using an automatic text classification system.
+The categories may be obtained from many different category providers, such as yellow pages and web directories, or derived using an automatic text classification system.
 A category associated with a document may be pre-stored with the document in a database associated with server 220.
 In this case, category suggestion engine 420 may identify the category by looking it up in the database.
 A document may have one or more associated categories.

 Category suggestions relating to a search